 Why is this important?

 Here’s the thing about websites: They’re never finished.
 Even when you think they’re done, there’s more undiscovered work to complete.
-That’s why we focus on growth-driven design.
+That’s why we focus on website optimisation and growth-driven design.
 It’s about making iterative updates as you go to optimise a website, both for the user and for the search engine.

 More than anything, though, it’s about knowing that perfection is the biggest barrier to progress.